Grant Submission Deadline: February 15, 2018

 The Pennsylvania Academy of Science has funds available to support UNDERGRADUATE AND GRADUATE COLLEGE STUDENT research in the natural, physical, or social sciences.
 Proposals should be written and submitted by the student under faculty guidance.
 Proposals will undergo review by professional referees, and evaluation by the PAS Research Grant Committee.
-Grant proposals for the upcoming cycle will be evaluated under a new schedule; proposals will be due no later than February 15, 2017, and notice of funding determination will be announced at the 2017 PAS Annual Meeting, which will be held March 31 to April 2, 2017 at King’s College.
+Grant proposals for the upcoming cycle will be evaluated under a new schedule; proposals will be due no later than February 15, 2018, and notice of funding determination will be announced at the 2018 PAS Annual Meeting, which will be held March 23 to March 25, 2017 at Indiana University.
 Grants are normally made in the amount of $500 or less, as requested in the proposal and, therefore, proposal budgets should take this limit into consideration.

 All proposals must adhere to the proper conventions for citation of scholarly works throughout the proposal.
 As scientists, we must strive to uphold the highest standards in integrity and accountability in all aspects of our professional conduct.
 Plagiarism will not be tolerated, and it is the role of the supervising PAS member to ensure the academic integrity of the proposal.
 Consequently, any proposals that fail to adhere to appropriate standards will be returned without review, and the grant submitter will be prohibited from publication (including abstracts at the subsequent Annual Meeting) with the Pennsylvania Academy of Science for one year.
 Additionally, the supervising PAS member will not be allowed to sponsor proposals to PAS for the next review cycle.

 - Mentors/Principle Investigators must be active members of PAS; additionally Mentors will be requested to assist with the grant review process.

 - Mentors/Principle Investigators can submit up to 2 proposals for funding consideration.